 In May 2015, I put together a video presentation for the online Maker Mentors conference.
-My audience followed along, asked questions via chat, and we got together in the forums after my talk to discuss branding.
+My audience followed along, asked questions via chat, and we got together in the forums after my talk to discuss creating a strong brand story.

 To plan my talk, I first wrote a blog post, because I find I am best able to organize my thoughts in writing.
-I’m sharing that original blog post with you here, and I have an offer below so you can watch my full talk on video for free!
+I’m sharing that original blog post with you below, or you can watch my full talk on video for free!

 Hello!
 My name is Arianne Foulks.
 I’m captain and founder at Aeolidia, a graphic and design studio where we have been helping creative folks tell their story and set up shop online for over a decade.